State Capitol2578 Votes Currently Closed

 When you visit the Capitol, you’ll find artistic delight in the masterfully painted portraits of every person who has served as president of governor of the state.
 With over 400 rooms, there are plenty of spaces to visit and with over 900 windows, plenty of amazing perspectives to view the city from!
 Outside the building, green grounds stretch across 22 acres of land, decorated by multiple monuments.
 You can find shelter under trees as you walk upon the black and white, diamond patterned pavement.
 You can go on a self tour of the building, with headset in your language of choice plugged into your years and you can even just gaze at this pretty, pink building from the outside.
 Regardless of what you choose, a trip here will prove to be well worth it.

-State Capitol Information
+State Capitol Travel Tips

 - Take the free guided tour, it’s about 45min, and will teach you a bit about Texas history.